 How are physical abnormalities relevant to families of people with schizophrenia?
 Relatives of people with schizophrenia may show attenuated signs of the illness, such as physical features that are commonly identified with the disorder.
 Identifying these signs can help determine how genetics may contribute to the risk of schizophrenia.
 What is the evidence for physical abnormalities in family members?
-High quality evidence shows decreased rates of any cancer in relatives compared to the general population, similarly to findings in people with schizophrenia.
-High quality evidence shows relatives have impairment in closed loop gain during smooth pursuit eye movement tasks.
-Moderate…
+Moderate to high quality evidence found increases in pituitary and left thalamus volume of relatives compared to controls.
+There were decreases in total grey matter volume, and decreases in the hippocampus, third ventricle, bilateral anterior cingulate gyrus, right insula, left amygdala,…

 What is sibship?
 Sibship is a medical term meaning a group of individuals born of the same parents.
 Factors associated with sibship include birth order, number of siblings or number of births in the family, and inter-birth interval periods.
 It is not known how these factors may be associated with risk for schizophrenia.
 What is the evidence for sibship?
 Moderate quality evidence suggests a small to medium-sized increased risk of schizophrenia in people who had one, four or five births in their family, or in children born less than 18 months before or after their closest sibling.
 First birth order…

 Green - Topic summary is available.

 Red - Topic summary has no current systematic review available.